9 Things That Food Poisoning Experts Never Eat

 Wait, what?
 Aren’t sprouts like the ultimate health food?
 Yes, but, no. Sprouts are grown in warm, wet conditions, which makes them basically a petri dish for germs (including Salmonella, E. coli, and Listeria).
 Thoroughly cooking sprouts kills the harmful germs.
 So, if you don’t totally LOVE sprouts, think about cooking them rather than serving them raw on your sandwiches and salads.

-For more useful information on food-borne illnesses, Bernard Camins, MD, chief epidemiologist at the University of Alabama at Birmingham has put together this fact sheet that’s definitely worth a look.
-Next, read about the secrets food manufacturers won’t tell you—they might just change the way you eat.
+For more useful information on foodborne illnesses, Bernard Camins, MD, chief epidemiologist at the University of Alabama at Birmingham has put together this fact sheet that’s definitely worth a look.
+Next, read through these 20 extraordinary uses for everyday foods.